 In the short-term, denial can allow us to become detached from suffering, saving us from the swells of overwhelming pain.
 But in the long-term, denial can “flatten the complexity of existence that gives richness to life” as Kapic writes in his book, Embodied Hope: A Theological Meditation on Pain and Suffering.

 When emotions are drowned into a forced apathy, we can be left to experience the pain of an incident that happened years before because it was never properly grieved.

 2. Over-romanticizing our problems.

 In times of intense pain, we can adopt an attitude that says everything is okay because “pain is a blessing from God” or we’ll “get to sense His presence more strongly.”

 Yet, a sense of God’s presence may not always be strong.
-This doesn’t make God less present, just that He reveals Himself differently to us our various seasons.
+This doesn’t make God less present, just that He reveals Himself differently to us in our various seasons.
 We see throughout the Bible the anguish from God’s people when God seems absent.
-The Biblical writers may have known that God wasn’t actually absent, but they still expressed what they felt with phrases like “Don’t abandon the work of your hands” and “I cry out to you for help, but you do not answer me” (Job 30:20).
+The Biblical writers may have known that God wasn’t actually absent, but they still expressed what they felt with phrases like “Don’t abandon the work of your hands” (Psalm 138:8) and “I cry out to you for help, but you do not answer me” (Job 30:20).

 3. Obsessively trying to fix our problem.

 If it’s a health issue of ours, we research it for four hours straight, hoping Google will give us answers our doctor isn’t privy to.
 While researching isn’t an issue and tackling our problems head-on can certainly be helpful, it can become an idol if we pour over our problem more than seeking God and if we’re not careful, we can be lost in the search so much, that our problem can become our identity and the solution, our savior that will redefine our existence.